Medical Laboratory Technician

 Prepare for a career in medical laboratory technology through classroom study and supervised clinical experience.
 Learn about blood, analysis of body fluids, bacteriology, parasitology, clinical chemistry and other aspects of medical laboratory technology.
-Complete this program by taking classes exclusively on weekdays, or in a combination of weekdays and evenings/weekends.

 What can I do with this degree?

 Career Options: Work in the clinical laboratory of a hospital, clinic, reference laboratory, blood bank, coroner's office or in biomedical research.

 Academic Options: While this degree was not designed to transfer to a 4-year university, it may apply toward Bachelor of Applied Science (BAS) or other programs.
 See Pima’s Transfer Partnerships page to determine which universities offer BAS programs, and research how the universities may accept this program in transfer.

 Students must have completed the following preparatory coursework before they may begin the application process.

 |REA 112HP Critical Reading for Health Professions OR REA 112 Critical Reading OR Accuplacer reading score of 108 or higher||0-4|

 |BIO 201IN [SUN# BIO 2201] Human Anatomy and Physiology I with a grade of B or better OR BIO 201IH Human Anatomy, Physiology and Histology with a grade of B or better||4-5|

 |BIO 205IN Microbiology [SUN# BIO 2205] with a grade of B or better||4|

 |CHM 151IN General Chemistry I [SUN# CHM 1151] with a grade of B or better||5|